erland/erlandplugins/TrackStat/trunk/src/README.txt

 - readme.txt (this file)
 - license.txt (the license)
 - *.pm (The application itself)
-- TrackStatiTunesUpdateWin.pl (Perl script to update ratings in iTunes based on history files from TrackStat)
+- TrackStatiTunesUpdate.pl (Perl script to update ratings in iTunes based on history files from TrackStat)

 4. INSTALLATION AND USAGE
 =========================